CHSU Simulation Center

 The interview process is as follows:

-- Your resume will be reviewed to ensure you meet minimum qualifications.
+- Your application and resume will be reviewed to ensure you meet minimum qualifications.

-- Given you meet the qualifications, you will have a personal phone interview with the SP Educator or designee to
+- Given you meet the qualifications, you will have a personal Zoom interview with Simulation Center staff to:

 As an employee of CHSU, reference and background checks are necessary before a formal offer can be made to be hired as a CHSU SP.

-For more information, please contact Nanami Yoshioka, Standardized Patient Educator, at firstname.lastname@example.org
+For more information, please contact Nanami Yoshioka, Assistant Manager of Standardized Participant Program, at firstname.lastname@example.org